-Three spring flow sites have been identified using local and historical knowledge.
-GBRA will conduct spring flow monitoring at the 3 springs once per quarter collecting field, conventional, flow and bacteria parameter groups.
-Conventional parameters for spring stations are total suspended solids, sulfate, chloride, nitrate nitrogen, ammonia nitrogen, total kjehldahl nitrogen and total phosphorus.
-Sampling period extends through 16 seasons.
-The data will be collected at a location that is in the closest proximity to the headwaters of each spring and with enough depth to collect a representative sample.
+One spring flow site and two wells comprise the groundwater monitoring component of the project and have been identified using local and historical knowledge.
+GBRA will conduct groundwater monitoring once per quarter collecting field, conventional, flow and bacteria parameter groups.
+Chlorophyll a and pheophytin will be excluded from conventional parameters and flow parameters will not be collected at the two water well stations.
+Sampling period extends through 16 quarters.
+The data will be collected at a location that is in the closest proximity to the headwaters of the spring and with enough depth to collect a representative sample.
 Care will be given to sample above stream features such as riffles that could influence water quality after the spring emerges from the ground.
 Flow will be measured manually at each spring.